mkpoli/wiktionary-ja/CONTRIBUTING.md

 ### Making Changes

 Commit messages need to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 A good commit should be focused and logical changes that address one specific issue.
 Write commit messages that are clear and concise, detailed information can be added to the commit message body.

+## Coverage

+### Test Coverage

+To check the coverage of the project, run `uv run pytest --cov --cov-report xml`.

+### Docstring Coverage
+To check the coverage of the project, run `uv run docstr-coverage check`.